West Virginia Paranormal Trail

 Once you have checked in at enough paranormal locations to be eligible for a prize, you will receive an email and/or text message (depending on the contact information you provided when you signed up).
 This communication will ask you to redeem your prize, and you’ll be invited to enter your address at that point.

-This pass is set to end on December 31, 2024.
+This pass will expire on December 31, 2025.

 Nominate a Paranormal Location